Empowering Women to Innovate

 March 8 marks this year’s annual International Women’s Day.
 The theme of “Think Equal, Build Smart, Innovate for Change” puts innovation by women and girls, for women and girls, at the heart of efforts to achieve gender equality.
 Goal 5 of the U.N.
-Sustainable Development Goals, or Global Goals, calls for all, including the higher education community, to contribute to empowering all women and girls and achieving gender equality and by 2030.
+Sustainable Development Goals (SDGs), calls for all, including the higher education community, to contribute to empowering all women and girls and achieving gender equality and by 2030.

 Business schools are well placed to make an impact on the targets set in Goal 5 through the internal actions of their organization, the ways they train and influence their students, and the impact they have in their communities and beyond through research and partnerships.
 Here are some examples of how schools around the world are working toward Goal 5 and celebrating International Women’s Day every day.

 Programs and Access

 The University of St. Gallen in Switzerland’s post-experience diploma program Women Back to Business is designed for women who want to re-enter the job market or pursue a more challenging position.
 It offers career coaching, skills training, workshops, and practical experience in a company, public organization, or NGO.
 The German program is in its 11th year and the English program is in its third year.